Katya Elise Henry Flaunts Killer Curves In Tiny Workout Ensemble

 Her long brunette hair was parted slightly off-center and styled in loose mermaid waves that added a touch of glam to her appearance.
 She sported her square-cut nails long with a sophisticated French tip design.

 She flaunted her insane figure in a tiny gray workout ensemble from Workouts By Katya, a fitness apparel brand she founded.
-Her top featured two thick straps that went over her shoulders and a plunging neckline that gave way to a view of cleavage.
+Her top featured two thick straps that went over her shoulders and a plunging neckline that gave way to a view of her cleavage.
 She teamed the garment with matching booty shorts that tightly hugged her curvy physique, showing off her hips, booty and thighs.

-In the post’s caption, she shared some vegan fun-facts with her multitude of followers.
-She also promoted and tagged Blessed Protein, as well as Workouts By Katya.

 The attention-grabbing photo was quickly met with enthusiasm and support from social media users, garnering more than 44,000 likes in just five hours since going live.
-Additionally, more than 200 fans spoke out in adulation for the model, her enviable form, her good looks, and her tiny outfit in the comments section.
+Additionally, more than 200 fans spoke out in adulation for the model in the comments section.

 "Love this set," one Instagram user wrote.